gregplaysguitar/djangocms2000/readme.markdown

 MIGRATION TO "CMS" VERSION:
 ---------------------------

-Applies to any descendant of this commit in which the app name was changed from `djangocms2000` to just `cms`.
+Applies to any descendant of commit b40137c51a4fc8d2b2ac2e6826afd05d77ab7a49, in which the app name was changed from `djangocms2000` to just `cms`.

 - Rename media/djangocms2000 -> media/cms
 - Rename templates/djangocms2000 -> templates/cms